WANdisco/wandisco-documentation/docs/quickstarts/preparation/dockerized-fusion-requirements.md

 Ensure that the host meets the minimum size recommendation specified in the installation guides for Dockerized Fusion.

-For example, the [HDP Sandbox to ADLS Gen2 with LiveMigrator](../installation/hdp_sandbox-adlsg2_lm.md#prerequisites) guide requires the following minimum specification:
+For example, the [HDP Sandbox to ADLS Gen2 with LiveMigrator](../installation/hdp_sandbox-adlsg2_lm.md#prerequisites) guide requires the following:

 * 8 cpus.
 * 32 GiB memory.